simonguist/testing-fcn-for-cityscapes/README.md

 # testing-fcn-for-cityscapes-dataset
-Testing fully convolutional networks for the cityscapes dataset using the caffe framework
+Testing fully convolutional networks for the cityscapes dataset using caffe

 ## How to get started
 - Download the cityscapes dataset and the vgg-16-layer net